The castle is now open and we are delighted to welcome you back.

 - The Portcullis Shop and The Whisky and Finest Food Shop

 - Please note that the shops will be capacity managed and there will be a one way system in place throughout.
-In line with current Scottish Government guidelines you must wear a face covering when visiting the shops
+You must wear a face covering when visiting the shops

-- Toilets available in the Lower Ward (just over the drawbridge), Hospital Square and the National War Museum
+- Toilets available in the Lower Ward just over the drawbridge (baby changing facilities available), Hospital Square, David’s Tower (just off Crown Square) and the National War Museum

 Some areas/facilities will remain closed for now, we have a phased approach to re-opening while we work to make them safe.